kailash-manasarovar/statement/docs/timeline/2024/october.md

 !!! tip "The video files"
     - You'll have to wait for access to these because I don't have a good option for content delivery of multiple large files at the current homeless-and-jobless time.

-## Sunday 6th October
+## Possum man on the beach

-- I go for a walk along the Las Marinas beach in the afternoon; my regular Sunday walk.
+- I go for a walk along the Las Marinas beach in the afternoon of the 6th October; my regular Sunday walk.
 - I am followed by older men the whole way along; men in their 50s and 60s.
 - Everything is yellow; I'm hallucinating, hard.
 - I feel menace all around.
-- I see a man that recognize from [Natalia's posts on Facebook](https://www.facebook.com/natideprati); the older man that we often see skippering the boat.
+- I see a man that I recognize from [Natalia's posts on Facebook](https://www.facebook.com/natideprati); the older man that we often see skippering the boat.
 - Is he the same man that trolls me on X pretending to be the trumpet teacher; a sailor or someone connected to the sea?
 - Or is he [Rodrigo who does Vipasana meditation](../2023/december.md#a-mutual-friend)?
 He looks a lot like him.
 - Or is he Ivan's main alibi (switcheroo)?